|Title:||Catholic School Prices, Private School Attendance, and Student Outcomes|

 Data Analytic Strategy: A regression framework is used to estimate the price elasticity of private school attendance.
 Multiple-child discounts at the nearest Catholic school provide identifying variation in price.
 Neighborhood and family-size fixed effects absorb unobserved differences in the demand for private schooling.
 The causal impact of private school attendance on student outcomes is assessed using a two-stage least squares approach.
 In the first stage, the variation in price faced by families living in the vicinities of Catholic schools with different pricing structures allow for an unbiased estimate of the impact of tuition subsidies on the demand for private schooling via a difference-in-difference approach.
 Multiple-child discounts to the nearest Catholic school provide identifying variation in price, while neighborhood and family-size fixed effects absorb unobserved differences in the demand for private schooling.
 These demand equations form the first stage for a two-stage least squares analysis of the effect of private school attendance on academic and behavioral outcomes.
 Effects are estimated separately by race, ethnicity, gender, income, and parental education.
 The results are further used to simulate the effect of a voucher program on the distribution of different types of students across public and private schools.

 Dynarski, S., Gruber, J., and Li, D. (2009).
-Cheaper By the Dozen: Using Sibling Discounts at Catholic Schools to Estimate the Price Elasticity of Private School Attendance.
-(NBER Working Paper #15461).
-Cambridge, MA: National Bureau of Economic Research, Inc.
+Cheaper by the Dozen: Using Sibling Discounts at Catholic Schools to Estimate the Price Elasticity of Private School Attendance (NBER 15461).
+Cambridge, MA: National Bureau of Economic Research Working Paper.

 ** This project was submitted to and funded under Education Policy, Finance, and Systems in FY 2008.